 Hypothyroidism, or low thyroid function, is a problem that impacts millions of Americans—especially women!
-Symptoms like fatigue, hair loss, weight gain, dry skin, constipation, irregular periods, miscarriages, chronic pain, brain fog, reflux, anxiety, and depression can all occur when your thyroid isn’t happy.
+An unhappy thyroid can cause symptoms like fatigue, hair loss, weight gain, dry skin, constipation, irregular periods, miscarriages, chronic pain, brain fog, reflux, anxiety, and depression.

 Typical Thyroid Testing Falls Short

-Here’s the problem with that: TSH (with or without total T4) does NOT give us the full picture when it comes to your thyroid health, meaning your doctor may be missing a very real problem with your thyroid!
+Here’s the problem with that: TSH (with or without T4) does NOT give us the full picture when it comes to your thyroid health—meaning your doctor may be missing a very real problem with your thyroid!
 So read on to learn about the 9 thyroid tests I recommend getting EVERY year.

 9 Thyroid Labs to Get EVERY Year!